 Sr. Gabriella Bottani: Since 2015 I am in Rome at the International Union of Superiors General for the International with the task to coordinate at an international level Talitha Kum, a network of 54 local networks.
 The main goal of Talitha Kum is to strengthen the collaboration among the diverse anti-trafficking activities led by religious sisters all over the world.
 Every network of Talitha Kum is different, each one organized according to their local context.
 In Brazil “Um Grito pela Vida” is like a movement, the US Catholic Sisters against Human Trafficking created an NGO, like the sisters in Australia.
 In many countries, the networks are projects or initiatives under the local Conference of Major Superior, like Talitha Kum Thailand, Sri Lanka, or TAKUMO (Talitha Kum Mozambique).

 I am impressed by the dynamic and growth of anti-trafficking networking among religious sisters.
-I feel I have only to accompany and to link, what the Spirit of God is moving throughout the world, for the good of our sisters and brothers trapped into human trafficking.
+I feel I have only to accompany and link, what the Spirit of God is moving throughout the world, for the good of our sisters and brothers trapped in human trafficking.
 I am enriched by Talitha Kum.
 When I visited the Philippines I received a picture painted by an adolescent girl survivor of human trafficking for sexual exploitation.
 She painted a triptych with a ballet dancer, moving from the darkness to the light.
 I hang this painting in Talitha Kum’s office, it helps me to be connected with all survivors, it helps me to pray, to remind me why I am here in Rome!

-The main challenge I face is to build relationships based on trust, in order to promote collaboration and dialogue among the different religious congregation at different levels and with other organizations.
-Networking has an important added value, but it requires to shift our paradigm and way of thinking about collaboration.
+The main challenge I face is to build relationships based on trust, in order to promote collaboration and dialogue among the different religious congregations at different levels and with other organizations.
+Networking has an important added value, but it requires shifting our paradigm and way of thinking about collaboration.
 “Traffickers are very well connected, we need also to be” used to affirm Sr. Estrella Catalone, fma, the first international coordinator of Talitha Kum from 2009 to 2014, and I agree with her.
 Coordination and collaboration are our present and future.

 Dr. Knight: How were you called to this ministry?
 Was it in conjunction with your call to sisterhood?

 Sr. Gabriella Bottani: I have the feeling that God was preparing me for a long time ago.
 I don’t have here enough space to recount my story in detail.
 I will only mention that in 2007, when I was in Fortaleza, I started my commitment against human trafficking, especially with children and adolescents sexually abused and exploited.
 They connected me with the painful and violent situation of trafficking in persons.
 I realized that anti-trafficking and networking were deeply connected.
 The children and adolescents introduced me to the complexity of exploitation and human trafficking.
 They taught me how to build with them a relationship based on trust and respect.
-I do not know why, but it was natural to start with other sisters, sharing with me the passion for God and for humanity.
+I do not know why, but it was natural to start with other sisters, who shared with me their passion for God and for humanity.
 I was able to identify my chains.
-They introduced me to real freedom, the deep freedom, which make flourish the inherent dignity of each person, mine, and their dignity.
+They introduced me to real freedom, the deep freedom, which makes flourish the inherent dignity of each person, mine, and their dignity.

 I am a Comboni Missionary Sister, a member of a congregation founded in the 19th century for the evangelization of Africa.
 The founder Saint Daniel Comboni (1831-1881) – the first Bishop of Sudan - was an anti-slavery activist.
-He invited laywomen and religious sister to join his Mission in Africa for the implementation of a plan of evangelization, which included the care of women and men set free by slavery, under the responsibility of educated girls rescued by slavery and religious sisters.
+He invited laywomen and religious sisters to join his Mission in Africa for the implementation of a plan of evangelization, which included the care of women and men set free by slavery, under the responsibility of educated girls rescued by slavery and religious sisters.
 When I started my commitment to anti-trafficking I perceived that it was part of me, of my vocation, of my life.

 Talitha Kum Network is part of this global sisterhood!